Utility scam: Industry response

-Types of utility scams
+Types

-The shutoff swindle
+Shutoff swindle

 In this type of scam, a utility customer receives a phone call from a scammer pretending to be from their utility company.
 The scammer warns the customer that their service is about to be shut off because of unpaid bills.
 They typically tell the victim that in order for their water, gas, or power to stay on, the victim must provide an immediate payment using a credit card or prepaid debit card.
 According to the AARP, people across the country have fallen prey to this type of scam.
 The AARP warns people that most utilities will mail at least one past due notice before turning off water, gas, or electricity.

-The supplier switch
+Supplier switch

-In this swindle, a scammer will call an unsuspecting victim and tell them that they qualify for a discount on their utility bill if they provide their customer account number.
-After doing so, the scammer switches the customer to a different utility; after a brief introductory period, "rates may suddenly skyrocket" and victims can find themselves locked in long-term contracts even if they didn't agree to them.
+In this swindle, a supplier will call or door knock and tell them that they qualify for a discount on their utility bill if they provide their customer account number.
+This is not a scam, it is a legitimate program offered in deregulated markets.
+After doing so, the scammer switches the customer to a different supplier; the utility is not their supplier but they may be in a contract with a different supplier with a lower rate or an ETF.
+Sometimes but certainly not always, after a brief introductory period, rates may suddenly skyrocket.
+People who do not listen to the term being offered can find themselves locked in long-term contracts.
 "Slamming" is the illegal practice of changing a customer to another provider without the customer's permission.